g0tmk/dotfiles-linux/README.md

           - NOTE: if you want to set a password, then you must also edit .xsessionrc and modify the `duplicati` launch line to include a password, like this:
             `duplicati --no-hosted-server --webserver-password=MYPASSWORD`
+      - Note: when creating a new SFTP backup job w SFTP, make sure to click 'Test' button in the setup wizard.
+Otherwise it will fail due to unrecognised fingerprint.

 0. Install virtualbox